osbag/example/README.md

 4. Create packages and extra classes as needed.
 5. Add proper validations.
 6. Write unit tests as required for service methods.
+7. When you are done, please create a pull request in github for review and assessment.